HumanSignal/label-studio/docs/source/guide/manage_users.md

 Only people with the Administrator and Owner roles can invite people to Label Studio and manage their role membership.

+!!! note
+    If you are using SSO/SAML or SCIM, you can map groups to roles on the organization level and the project level.
+For more information, see [Set up authentication for Label Studio](auth_setup).

 ### Invite users to Label Studio Enterprise

 Invite users to your organization by doing the following: